 Current Vaccines approved by the EEA / EFTA:

 3. COVID-19 Vaccine AstraZeneca

 Price of Coronavirus Test in Iceland

-The Minister of Health of Iceland has announced that testing of travelers for COVID-19 at Iceland’s borders is to be free of charge, on a temporary basis, from 1 December 2020 until 31 January 2021.
-As there is a double testing rule currently applied in Iceland, the second taste will not be charged either.
+The Minister of Health of Iceland has announced that testing of travelers for COVID-19 at Iceland’s borders is to be free of charge, on a temporary basis, as there is a double testing rule currently applied in Iceland, the second taste will not be charged either.

 Before I go into more detail about testing and results, let's see the current situation of the Icelandic borders.